-Any undergraduate student wishing to submit an appeal must have legitimate grounds for doing so, namely one or both of:
+Any postgraduate taught student wishing to submit an appeal must have legitimate grounds for doing so, namely one or both of:

 - substantial information directly relevant to the quality of performance in the examination which for good reason was not available to the examiners when their decision was taken;

 - alleged irregular procedure or improper conduct of an examination.
 For this purpose “conduct of an examination” includes conduct of a meeting of the Board of Examiners.

 - The appeal process cannot be used to challenge academic judgment.
 That is, a student cannot submit an appeal simply because they believe that they deserve a better mark.

 - Ignorance of the requirements for the submission of special circumstances does not constitute grounds for appeal.

 - An appeal cannot be lodged until the Board of Examiners has published its final decision.

 This article was published on Jul 6, 2010